-The Agonis, in Gosnells Town Centre, is a two-storey community facility completed in 2004 that houses the Knowledge Centre, Lotteries House, Gosnells Centre for Business Development and a cafe.
+The Agonis building in the Gosnells Town Centre is a two-storey community facility that houses the Knowledge Centre, Lotteries House, Gosnells Centre for Business Development and a cafe.
 It was the first Western Australian building project to be the subject of an Australian Building Greenhouse Rating scheme Commitment Agreement.

-The City of Gosnells Civic Centre, which houses the City's administrative and Council offices, was completed in 2009.
-It has achieved its design target of five out of a possible six stars under the Green Star rating program by incorporating innovative technologies such as 'phase change' energy storage bank and parking for small vehicles only in some locations.
+The City of Gosnells Civic Centre, which houses the City's administrative and Council offices, has achieved its design target of five out of a possible six stars under the Green Star rating program by incorporating innovative technologies such as 'phase change' energy storage bank and parking for small vehicles only in some locations.

-The City of Gosnells has taken proactive steps to reduce its carbon footprint by installing Photovoltaic panels at the Civic Centre.
+The City has taken proactive steps to reduce its carbon footprint by installing photovoltaic panels at the Civic Centre.

-156 Canadian Solar 255 watt panels and two inverters were installed earlier this month, producing approximately 69 megawatts of electricity per year.
-The system, which cost $45,000 after rebates, is estimated to save the City over $22,000 in electricity costs in its first year and will have completely paid for itself in just over two years.
+The 156 Canadian Solar 255 watt panels and two inverters produce about 69 megawatts of electricity per year.
+The system, which cost $45,000 after rebates, saved an estimated $22,000 in electricity costs in its first year.